Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

       }
     ]
     advancedOptions: {
-      networkAcls: { ipRules: [<AllowedPublicIPAddress>] } // Which public IP addresses of the end users can access the isolated solution
+      networkAcls: { ipRules: [<AllowedPublicIPAddress>] } // Which public IP addresses of the end users can access the isolated solution (enables public endpoints for some services)
     }
     tags: { Owner: 'Contoso', 'Cost Center': '2345-324' }
   }